stevegolton/Perlin/README.md

-Example project generating perlin noise in python.
+Making perlin noise in C++.
+Display with CImg.